QUBIC VII: The feedhorn-switch system of the technological demonstrator: Introduction

 \section{Introduction}

-This paper is part of a set describing the current status of QUBIC (Q and U Bolometric Instrument for Cosmology), an experiment based on the concept of bolometric interferometry \cite{2019Univ....5...42M}, \cite{2011APh....34..705Q} and designed to constrain tightly the $B$-mode polarization anisotropies of the Cosmic Microwave Background (CMB).
-The QUBIC science case in the framework of the current state-of-the-art is described in \cite{Qubic2020_0}.
-Here we describe the design, manufacturing and testing of the horn-switch system developed for the QUBIC technological demonstrator (TD), that will observe the sky at 150\,GHz from the Argentinean Alto Chorrillo site.
+This paper is part of a set describing the current status of QUBIC (Q and U Bolometric Instrument for Cosmology), an experiment based on the concept of bolometric interferometry \newc{\cite{2011APh....34..705Q, 2019Univ....5...42M}} that will observe the sky at 150\,GHz and 220\,GHz from the Argentinean Alto Chorrillo site and is designed to tightly constrain the $B$-mode polarization anisotropies of the Cosmic Microwave Background (CMB).

-The horn-switch system is based on an array of back-to-back corrugated feedhorns that allow the signals coming from different directions in the sky to combine additively on the instrument focal plane, thus generating an interference pattern.
-The horns are interspersed with an array of mechanical switches that allow us to select any subset of baselines during calibration.
+\newc{In the landscape of CMB polarization experiments, QUBIC is currently the only instrument based on this concept that combines the sensitivity of transition edge sensor (TES) bolometers with the advantages of interferometers.
+The combination gives features including self-calibration, in-band spectral resolution, which we call spectral imaging \cite{2020.QUBIC.PAPER1, 2020.QUBIC.PAPER2}, and interferometric rather than photometric instrumental systematic effects.} In this paper we describe the design, manufacturing and testing of the horn-switch array developed for the QUBIC technological demonstrator (TD), a prototype instrument that will demonstrate the application of bolometric interferometry to CMB polarization measurements with dedicated sky observations carried out from the QUBIC site.

+\newc{As shown in figure~\ref{fig_intrument_system_overview}, each horn in the array is connected to its twin with a straight circular waveguide section that can be kept open or closed by mean of a mechanical switch.} When the instrument is in calibration mode it observes an artificial source in the far field and we can close subsets of horn pairs to select only certain baselines.
+This particular calibration scheme, that we call \textit{self-calibration}, allows us to determine the instrument parameters with high precision thanks to the redundancy provided by the large number of available baselines.
+The interested reader can find all the details of the self-calibration concept applied to QUBIC in \newd{Bigot-Sazy et al. \cite{Bigot-Sazy2013}}.

-In this paper we describe in detail the manufacturing and testing of the 64-elements horn-switch system of the QUBIC TD and present briefly the advances of the development of the complete 400-elements array that will be installed in the QUBIC Full Instrument (FI).
+The QUBIC TD horn-switch system has 64$+$64 back-to-back horns and 64 switches, while in the QUBIC full instrument (FI) this number is raised to 400 (i.e., 400$+$400 horns and 400 switches).
+In this paper we describe in detail the manufacturing and testing of the horn-switch system of the QUBIC TD and present briefly the advances of the development of the array that will be installed in the QUBIC FI.